 Region: South East

-This new countryside greenspace is being created on former arable farmland.
-Scattered mature Oak trees, boundary hedgerows, ditches and a short section of stream are being enhanced to provide exciting new wildlife habitats.
-The site creation works include a new car park, pathways, information boards and benches for visitors.
-Access is currently via Public Rights of Way only.
-Open access will be available in early 2020.
+This countryside green space is being created on former arable farmland in 2020.
+Scattered mature Oak trees, boundary hedgerows, ditches and a short section of stream were enhanced to provide exciting new wildlife habitats.
+The site creation works included a new car park, pathways, information boards and benches for visitors.

 Long Reach, West Horsley, Surrey, KT24 6NB